xv2/GoogleCloudIoT/README.md

 ##### Run gateway
-* open new terminal window `./cloud-iot-gateways-rpi`
+* open new terminal window in `./cloud-iot-gateways-rpi`
 * `source venv/bin/activate`
 * `source run-gateway`

 ##### Run run-led-light
-* open new terminal window `./cloud-iot-gateways-rpi`
+* open new terminal window in `./cloud-iot-gateways-rpi`
 * `source venv/bin/activate`
 * `source run-led-light`
 * you can `UPDATE CONFIG` in cloud console for your device (set `ON` or `OFF` configuration value and see result in ubuntu terminal)